pivot-access-ltd/bma-offline-docs/src/how-to-enable-high-availability-5120.md

 <a href="#heading--postgresql-ha"><h3 id="heading--postgresql-ha">How to enable highly-available PostgreSQL</h3></a>

 MAAS stores all state information in the PostgreSQL database.
 It is therefore recommended to run it in HA mode.
 Configuring HA for PostgreSQL is external to MAAS.
-You will, therefore, need to study the [PostgreSQL documentation](https://www.postgresql.org/docs/9.5/static/high-availability.html) and implement the variant of HA that makes you feel most comfortable.
+You will, therefore, need to study the [PostgreSQL documentation](https://www.postgresql.org/docs/9.5/static/high-availability.html)`↗` and implement the variant of HA that makes you feel most comfortable.

 Each region controller uses up to 40 connections to PostgreSQL in high load situations.
 Running two region controllers requires no modifications to the `max_connections` in `postgresql.conf`.
 More than two region controllers require that `max_connections` be adjusted to add 40 more connections per added region controller.

 <a href="#heading--secondary-api-servers"><h3 id="heading--secondary-api-servers">How to enable highly-available API services</h3></a>

 [tabs]
+[tab version="v3.3 Snap"]
+Setting up high-availability using snaps is relatively easy:

+1. Set up PostgreSQL for high-availability as [explained above](#heading--postgresql-ha).
+PostgreSQL should run outside of the snap.
+2. [Install](/t/how-to-install-maas/5128#heading--install-from-snap) the MAAS snap on each machine you intend to use as a rack or region controller.
+You'll need the MAAS shared secret, located here, `/var/snap/maas/common/maas/secret`, on the first region controller you set up.
+3. [Initialise the snap](/t/how-to-install-maas/5128#heading--initialisation) as a `rack` or `region` controller.

+Note that if you intend to use a machine as a region controller, you'll need to tell MAAS how to access your PostgreSQL database host with the following arguments:

+- `--database-host DATABASE_HOST`
+- `--database-name DATABASE_NAME`
+- `--database-user DATABASE_USER`
+- `--database-pass DATABASE_PASS`
+[/tab]
+[tab version="v3.3 Packages"]
+Please see [Region controllers](/t/how-to-manage-controllers/5172) and [Multiple region endpoints](#heading--multiple-region-endpoints) for more information about how to install and configure rack controllers for multiple region controllers.
+[/tab]
 [tab version="v3.2 Snap"]
 Setting up high-availability using snaps is relatively easy: